(Unfortunately) I got a glimpse of the ESC tonight...

 (Live pics: Anders 'lon' Lund.
 Band on world's largest "spark" pic: Trond Leknes)

 THIS IS AVAILABLE ON CD AND DOWNLOAD FROM BANDCAMP

 HOLLOW EARTH (Record Surgery Products 2005, Danish issue.
 8-trk CD in jewel case)

 Tracklisting: Your weary Eyes / Tricks everybody try to learn and understand / Orchids for us / Urban Runner* / Exit now* / Critical Seconds** / One Day / No Faith in the Change.

 All songs composed by Mats Davidsen, except * composed by Mats Davidsen and Tony Jacobsen, and ** composed by Tony Jacobsen.

 Personnell: Tony Jacobsen (Bass guitar, synthesisers, backing vocals and production).
 Mats Davidsen (Vocals, guitars, synthesisers, programming, production, mixing and mastering).
 Jo Henning Dahlø (Drums).
 BeoVision (Synthesisers and production).
 Dag Rune Sneeggen (Additional engineering).
 Anders Håpnes (Engineering).

-THIS IS AVAILABLE FOR DOWNLOAD AT BANDCAMP
+THIS IS AVAILABLE TO DOWNLOAD AT BANDCAMP

 ECHO THE WORLD (WE LIVE IN) (Record Surgery Products/Freedom Road Records 2005, UK issue.
 10-trk CDR in jewel case) OUT OF PRINT/STOCK